paul-hammant/tbd/content/5-min-overview/index.md

 As stated, developers are pledging to be rigorous and not break the build.
-They're also going to need to consider the impact of their potentially larger commits, especially where renames or moves were wholesale, and adopt techniques to allow those changes to be more easily consumed by team mates.
+They're also going to need to consider the impact of their potentially larger commits, especially where renames or moves were wholesale, and adopt techniques to allow those changes to be more easily consumed by teammates.

 ## Drilling into 'Distance'